Skip to content

 From the field

-A two-day workshop for 30 leaders in healthcare political advocacy — a group that assumed they couldn't accomplish much together.
+A two-day workshop for a coalition of healthcare political advocacy leaders who assumed they couldn't accomplish much together.
 They left with a shared set of principles, a deeper understanding of the system they comprised together, and fundamentally different relationships with one another.

 Strategic Planning